abdullah-tahir345/inverntory_and_managment_system_python/README.md

 Learning during this project:

-<br>--How to work with different class
+<br>--How to work with different class.
-<br>--How to store data as an object in List and then use this object for data fetching
+<br>--How to store data as an object in List and then use this object for data fetching.
-<br>--Use of '<i>self</i>' keyword
+<br>--Use of '<i>self</i>' keyword.
-<br>--How to use prettytables for receipt
+<br>--How to use prettytables for receipt.
-<br>--Learn more about attributes/variables, instance/objects, parameters/arguments and methods
+<br>--Learn more about attributes/variables, instance/objects, parameters/arguments and methods.
+<br>--How to use one class in another class.
+<br>--How to import modules in python.
+<br>--What is library and module?
+Here in my project 'prettytable' is the library and product.py or anyother .py file that's imported in another file is a module.
-<br>--How to use one class in another class
+<br>--How to use one class methods in another class.
 <hr>

 Future Plans: